unfaiyted/dinkum-auto-saver/README.md

 I wrote this mod to allow to automatically save at a give time interval.

 This has been helpful if you have been finding that you have disconnection issues from time to time or power issues for example.
-You will lose a lot less of your day with autosave way.
-Is this is something that you have an issues with this mod could help.
+You will lose a lot less of your day with autosave.
+So if that is this is something that you have an issues with this mod could help.
+>>>>>>> c292d53 (chore: create readme)
 The application comes with a few option that can be configured within the configuration file that is generated after the first run of Dinkem with the mod installed.

 ## Default Hotkeys